sgohlke/deno-web/README.md

     created Server object.
   - **createAndStartServer**: Creates and starts a webserver, and returns the created Server object.
-- **webserver/Webserver.ts**: IN PROGRESS, provides Webserver class for starting webserver and provides routing

 By importing only the wanted functions the code is kept at a small size and unnecessary imports are avoided if possible.